Stevie Nicks cancels all 2021 performances over coronavirus - NewsBreak

 Stevie Nicks cancels all 2021 performances over coronavirus

-LOS ANGELES (AP) — Stevie Nicks has canceled five forthcoming performances at music festivals, citing coronavirus concerns, she said in a statement Tuesday.
-Nicks had been scheduled to headline one day each of BottleRock Napa Valley in California and the Jazz Aspen Festival in Colorado in September.
-In October, she was to have played two days of the Austin City Limits Music Festival and one day of the New Orleans Jazz and Heritage Festival.www.beaumontenterprise.com
+LOS ANGELES — (AP) — Stevie Nicks has canceled five forthcoming performances at music festivals, citing coronavirus concerns, she said in a statement Tuesday.

 Comments / 0

-Note: This story has been corrected to reflect that Nicks canceled five performances at four different festivals, not performances at five festivals.